 Immediately following the Kickoff at the Student Recreation Center

 We’re taking over the Rec Center.
 Follow the crowd from the arena after the Kickoff and experience all the Rec has to offer.
-Tour the facilities, meet the staff, and hang out with your new friends.
+Tour the brand new facilities, hang out with your new friends, and get your zumba on.
+Check out last year's Duck N2 the Rec.

 FRIDAY, SEPTEMBER 25